Cookie

 • Command (⌘) + N is used in order to open a new tab in the terminal.

-• Command (⌘) + Shift + T is used to switch tabs back and forth.
+• Command (⌘) + Shift + T is used to switch between multiple tabs.

 1. Enable showing hidden files and folders